Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances

 \section{The Surfaces of Resonant TNOs}

 In the projection color space, the Col-OSSOS sample of TNOs shows only a single bifurcation and gap, into the two surface types BrightIR and FaintIR \citep{fraser2021}.
 For the resonant sub-sample discussed in this work, we utilize the same re-projection into the principal components along and away from the reddening line \citep[PC$^1$ and PC$^2$ respectively,][]{fraser2021} to classify the objects into FaintIR and BrightIR surface classifications.
 We find that the colors of resonant TNOs span the full range of color-color space in $g-r$ and $r-J$ and in the re-projection.
 As we are utilizing the $g-r$ and $r-J$ colors, we refer to the re-projected values as PC$^1_{grJ}$ and PC$^2_{grJ}$.
 In the re-projection, the FaintIR and BrightIR are divided primarily based on PC$^2_{grJ}=-0.13$, the dashed line in the right panel of Figure \ref{fig:grJ}, with the small sub-sample which are PC$^2_{grJ}=-0.13$ classified as BrightIR, as these are beyond the statistically significant gap and their spectral slopes more closely resemble that group.
-To better demonstrate the different surfaces between the different populations, Figure \ref{fig:PCcumul} shows the cumulative fraction of TNOs in each group with particular PC$^1_{grJ}$ and PC$^2_{grJ}$ values.
-The cumulative PC$^2_{grJ}$ plot highlights the differences between the different populations, and also shows that small changes in the precise location of the cut between FaintIR and BrightIR (PC$^2_{grJ}=-0.13$) would change the classification of a few objects right near the division, but would not affect the overall PC$^2_{grJ}$ distribution of each dynamical classification.